opn-ooo/opn-th-server-side-challenge/README.md

 - The diagram should come with pros, cons, risks and extensibility.

 #### Notes
+- Our expectation for this topic is to evaluate your architectural skills.
 - You are required to present this to the Engineering/Project/Business/Product/QA Team.